jeffreylederer/Schedule4321/README.md

 this trick.

 I am not worried about the final rule which is that players should not play on the same rink more than once in a tournament.
-I figure after coming up with valid games, I can add extra rinks and move individual games around until I satisfied this extra rule.
+I think that after coming up with valid tournament, I can add extra rinks and move individual rinks around in each game around until I satisfied this extra rule.